 October 1, 2018 ~ Composer, conductor, flutist Caroline Charrière passed away ~ Founded all-female choir Choeur De Jade.
 Composed chamber music, choral music and orchestral pieces.
 Best known for the oratorio Le Livre De Job and Awakening, a composition for wind quintet ~ Charrière was born in 1960

 October 1, 2018 ~ Chahnour Varenagh Aznavourian, commonly known as singer Charles Aznavour passed away in Mouries, France ~ One of France's most popular singers dubbed France's Frank Sinatra.
-Has collaborated with Edith Piaf, Fred Astaire, Andrea Bocelli, Bing Crosby, Ray Charles, Bob Dylan, Dusty Springfield, Liza Minnelli, Mia Martini, Elton John, Dalida, Serge Gainsbourg, Josh Groban, Petula Clark, Tom Jones, Shirley Bassey, José Carreras, Nana Mouskouri, Julio Iglesias, Mireille Mathieu, Luciano Pavarotti, Céline Dion, Sting, Laura Pausini, Paul Anka, Plácido Domingo, Youssou n'Dour, and others ~ Azanavourian was born in 1924
+Has collaborated with Edith Piaf, Fred Astaire, Andrea Bocelli, Bing Crosby, Ray Charles, Bob Dylan, Dusty Springfield, Liza Minnelli, Mia Martini, Elton John, Dalida, Serge Gainsbourg, Josh Groban, Petula Clark, Tom Jones, Shirley Bassey, José Carreras, Nana Mouskouri, Julio Iglesias, Mireille Mathieu, Luciano Pavarotti, Céline Dion, Sting, Laura Pausini, Paul Anka, Plácido Domingo, and Youssou n'Dour ~ Azanavourian was born in 1924

 October 1, 2018 ~ Bandleader, trumpeter, percussionist Jerry González passed away in Madrid, Spain ~ Played an important role in development of Latin jazz.
 Brother of bassist Andy González.
 Member of Conjuncto Libre.
 Co-directed the Fort Apache Band with his brother Andy.
 Formed the Spanish ensembles Pirated del Flamenco and Comando de la Clave.
 Has also worked with Tito Puente, McCoy Tyner, Jaco Pastorius, Dizzy Gillespie, Chet Baker, Eddie Palmieri, Cachao, Woody Shaw, Tony Williams, Larry Young, Freddie Hubbard, the Brooklyn Philharmonic, Archie Shepp, Paco de Lucia, George Benson, Chico O'Farrill, the Beach Boys, Papo Vazquez, Ray Barretto, Bobby Paunetto, Chocolate Armenteros, Hilton Ruiz, Chico Freeman, Famoudou Don Moye, Jose Chombo Silva, Rashied Ali, Paquito d'Rivera, Kenny Vance, Diego el Cigala, Enrique Morente, Santi Debriano, Steve Turre, Clifford Thornton, Kip Hanrahan, Abbey Lincoln, Franco Ambrosetti, Dave Valentin, and others ~ González was born in 1949